cirosantilli/linux-cheat/desktop/README.md

 TODO: understand the following command:

     sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-4.8 50

+- `50`: priority of the alternative.
+Metadata associated by `update-alternatives`.
+Alternative with greatest priority wins.

 I used this to link `gcc` to `gcc-4.8` instead of `4.6`.